Are you a solo female traveler heading to Barcelona and wondering which Barcelona neighborhood to select as your home base?

 Now, numerous independent boutique hotels line the district’s eastern edge, including Hostal Marenostrum (a friend of mine stayed here and was impressed with the included breakfast buffet) and Hostel Operaramblas (where all rooms have recently been renovated – a refreshing change in a city where some hotel rooms are a little too antique!).
 If you’re a solo female traveler in Barcelona who’s on a budget, but still wants an upscale experience, El Raval could be perfect for you.

 El Raval has a few restaurants that cater to vegetarian and vegan travelers.
-I highly recommend Teresa Carles (Carrer de Jovellanos, 2), which offers a set lunch menu based on the freshest seasonal ingredients, house organic wine and communal tables where solo travelers can chat with other lovers of good food.
+I highly recommend Teresa Carles (Carrer de Jovellanos, 2), a 100% vegetarian restaurant which offers a set lunch menu based on the freshest seasonal ingredients, house organic wine and communal tables where solo travelers can chat with other lovers of good food.
 Check out my post about my dining experience at Teresa Carles!

 Barcelona’s Coolest Neighborhoods, Summarized

 Every Barcelona neighborhood has its own distinct charm and suits a different female travel style.

 Barceloneta is the best neighborhood in Barcelona for solo travelers who want to stay close to the city’s beautiful beaches and experience a traditional Catalonian neighborhood.